You are here

 In order to foster a law school community that reflects the needs and interests of our students, and to support our environmental law programs, Pace is home to student organizations that work on animal, environmental, and public interest advocacy both on and off campus as well as an environmental law review.

-PELR publishes scholarly articles in the field, the annual Lloyd Garrison Lecture in Environmental Law, the winning briefs of Pace's National Environmental Law Moot Court Competition (NELMCC) and the proceedings of annual colloquia on environmental legal issues.
+PELR publishes scholarly articles in the field, the annual Lloyd K. Garrison Lecture in Environmental Law, the winning briefs of Haub's National Environmental Law Moot Court Competition (NELMCC) and the proceedings of annual colloquia on environmental legal issues.

-ELS exposes students to the environmental offerings of the Pace community, creates awareness of environmental issues, and generates involvement in local environmental activities.
+ELS exposes students to the environmental offerings of the Haub community, creates awareness of environmental issues, and generates involvement in local environmental activities.

 LUSDLS educates students about the complex land use, sustainable development, and real estate fields and gives members access to networking opportunities.